Debugging

 If you want to see the generated C source code for just a single C function,

-, you can use: -printfn main -o file.c
+for example main, you can use: -printfn main -o file.c.

-You can debug tests with for example v -g -keepc prog_test.v
+You can debug tests with for example v -g -keepc prog_test.v.
+The -keepc flag is needed,

 so that the executable is not deleted, after it was created and ran.